amitsharma77336/terraform/README.md

 Update:
 14.02.2023 : Added .gitignore file to the repository and now it am not publishing the .terraform files and .hcl file.

+Day 2:

+Terraform core (Create dependency graph, terraform cli to interact with, initialization)
++
+Terraform Pluglins (Provider plugin, API calls)

+Tools to install for working with Terraform:
+1. Azure CLI Installation.
+2. Terraform Installation: After Installationi set environment variables.
+3. tf.env : It is a tool to manage multiple versions of Terraform.

+Can we create terraform registry offline?
+The answer to above question is yes terraform registry could be created offline.

+Authentication of Terraform with different platforms:

+1. Simple login for example az login.
+2. Login on the basis of Token.
+3. Authentication based on OAuth.

+Example of authentication if using client secret:

+Code:
+    provider "azurerm"{
+        features{}
+        client_id = "Enter client ID"
+        client_secret = "Enter client secret "
+        subscription_id = "Enter subscription ID"
+        tenant_id = "Enter the tenant ID"

+    }

+## It is important to note that client secrets should not be checked in to GIT.
+Fow working with GIT we can use environment variables as terraform automatically quries this.

+Code:
+    provider "azurerm" {
+        features{}

+    }
+In the above code features section is only necessary for azure as this is reserved to try out any of the experimental features in Azure.

+# Terraform Commands:
+    1. terraform init:
+            It basically initializes the plugins and download provider files from repository to local. terraform.hcl.tf - This is the file which contains compatibility information and it also contains the has of the terraform plugin whcih is being downloaded.
+            .terraform - It is the directory where all of the files are downloaded.
+    2.  terraform plan:
+            This is the stage when terraform creates API calls and establishes connection to tell you what is going to happen during this terraform deployment.
+            It also creates a .tfstate.lock file which containe __________________________________________________________________
+    Terraform does not care which file is is referring to as long as it has an extension "*.tf".